UPC-MAI-DL/tmp/MLP_ConvNets_theory.md

 Artificial Neural Networks (ANN) were born in 1943, through a work by Warren McCulloch and Walter Pitts [1].
 In their paper, McCulloch and Pitts tried to understand how could the brain compute highly complex behaviors, using processing units as simple as neurons.
 Their design of single neurons was the first contribution to the field, and included the idea of weighted inputs to produce an output.

 <div style="text-align:center"><img src="/figures/mcculloch_fig1.jpg" width="350">
+</div>
 Original Figure from McCulloch and Pitts.
 Source [1].
-</div>

 In 1958,Frank Rosenblatt developed the "Perceptron" algorithm [2], which was based on McCulloch and Pitts neurons.
 The algorithm was a binary classifier, mapping a real valued input to a single binary output.

 $$
-Add the formula here
-f(x)=
+f(x)= \begin{cases}1 if w \cdot x+b>0\\ 0 otherwise \end{cases}
 $$

-He implemented the algorithm within the machine "Mark I Perceptron", a visual classifier composed by 400 photosensitive receptors (sensory units), associated with 512 stepping motors (association units), and an output of 8 neurons (response units) [3].
+Rosenblatt implemented the algorithm within the machine "Mark I Perceptron", a visual classifier composed by 400 photosensitive receptors (sensory units), associated with 512 stepping motors (association units), and an output of 8 neurons (response units) [3].
+It contained only one layer of trainable parameters (association units).
+For a good explanation, see [4].

 <div style="text-align:center"><img src="/figures/Mark1.png" width="350">
+</div>
 Illustration of the Mark I Perceptron from [3].

-</div>
+A "single-layer" perceptron can't implement XOR.
+The reason is because the classes in XOR are not linearly separable.

 ## Bibliography